 What Is Fenugreek?

 Fenugreek is an annual herb with light green leaves and small white flowers.
 It’s of the pea family (Fabaceae) and also known as Greek hay (Trigonella foenum-graecum).
-The fenugreek plant stands erect at two to three feet tall, and the seed pods contain 10–20 small, flat, yellow-brown, pungent and aromatic seeds.
+The fenugreek plant grows to about two to three feet tall, and the seed pods contain 10–20 small, flat, yellow-brown, pungent and aromatic seeds.

 Fenugreek seeds have a somewhat bitter taste, similar to celery, maple syrup or burnt sugar, and are often used to make medicine.
 However, fenugreek has a far more pleasant taste when cooked.
-The seeds are the most widely used part of fenugreek, which are usually dried and ground.
+The graecum seeds, which are usually dried and ground, are the most widely used part of fenugreek.
 The leaves are often used in cooking as well.

 As noted in the book “Essential Oils in Food Preservation, Flavor and Safety,” fenugreek extract and oil are known to possess antimicrobial, antioxidant, antidiabetic and antitumorigenic activities.
 Cultivated in North Africa, the Middle East, Egypt and India, it has a long history as an ingredient in traditional medicine.
 The T. foenum-graecum galactomannan acts as a gum and an emulsifier, making it useful as a stabilizer as well as thickening agent for food.
 It’s also used as a spice and flavoring agent in food preparation.